akgrenier/575-haiku-commit/README.md

 ## Extension Settings

-Configurable: provider, model, strict 5‑7‑5, samples, token and retry limits.
+Core settings include provider, model, strict 5‑7‑5 enforcement, number of samples, and token / retry limits.
+See VS Code Settings → “Haiku Commit” for the full list.

 <details>
   <summary><strong>See all settings</strong></summary>